 email form to firstname.lastname@example.org

-Upon completion of the requirements for the school counseling area of study, students are eligible to apply for the Illinois Type 73 School Service Personnel Certificate.
+Upon completion of the requirements for the school counseling area of study, students are encouraged to apply for the PEL or ELS license.
 Additionally, school counselors must pass the Basic Skills Test and School Counselor Content Area (i.e., Field 181) Test.
 Both examinations are administered by the Illinois Certification Testing System.
 Students seeking school counselor certification should contact Dr. Jim Klein.

 Clinical Mental Health Counseling

 According to the National Board for Certified Counselors, Inc. (NBCC, 2008), the CCMHC certification provides evidence of one’s education, knowledge, and skill in clinical mental health counseling.
 For a detailed account of what is required for the CCMHC.

 The National Board for Certified Counselors (NBCC) is an independent, not-for-profit organization whose primary purposes are to establish and monitor a national certification system, to identify to professionals and the public those counselors who have voluntarily sought and obtained generic counselor certification, and to maintain a registry of these counselors.
 This process grants recognition to counselors who have met predetermined NBCC standards in their training, experience, and performance on the National Counselor Examination (NCE).
 Because the Department of Human Development Counseling is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), students are at a distinct advantage because they are eligible to sit for the certification exam during internship.
 In addition to becoming nationally certified, the Illinois Department of Professional Regulation also uses the NCE results for the Illinois Licensed Professional Counselor (LPC) credential.

 - Generates client referrals for you through CounselorFind, NBCC’s referral service linking potential clients to nearby NCCs.